Carrooi/Node-BrowserHttp/README.md

 * 2.0.0
 	+ jQuery must be passed in constructor into extensions which depends on it
+	+ Updated dependencies
+	+ Test frameworks are in devDependencies (not globally installed)

 * 1.8.0
 	+ Requests are added into queue